-Key requirements for exporting
+Key requirements for exporting animal products

 Products can only be exported if they meet:

-- New Zealand standards
+- New Zealand domestic standards, and

-- New Zealand general export requirements
+- New Zealand general export requirements, and

 - market or importing country requirements.

-Meeting New Zealand standards
+Meeting New Zealand domestic standards

 Meeting New Zealand general export requirements

-Information on export requirements for animal products is provided in animal product notices (filter using the keyword “export”).
+Information on general export requirements for animal products is provided in animal product notices and some overseas market access requirement (OMAR) notifications.

-You may have to meet other requirements on top of the regulations and standards administered by MPI.
+You may have to meet other requirements in addition to those administered by MPI.
 These could be set by other government agencies like the New Zealand Customs Service (Customs).